wangronglu/StatisticalComputing/README.md

-# Course website for the graduate course of Statistical Computing
+# Course website for the graduate course of Statistical Computing.